 - A. No motor vehicle, which is inoperable, shall be stored on any lot in any zone or parcel of ground unless it is in a completely enclosed building.
-Parking shall be limited to the number of operable vehicles regularly used by members of resident families and their guests. - B. It shall be unlawful for any person or persons to live in any trailer or mobile home (except house trailers or mobile homes in residential mobile home parks), motor home, camper, boat, automobile or truck within the limits of the City of Alexandria. - C. The outside storage of any trailer, mobile home, motor home, recreational vehicle, camper boat, construction machinery, (but not in residential areas, where the storage of construction machinery is prohibited), or similar type equipment shall be restricted to the rear and side yard of all lots within the City, except in cases herein provided and cases where, due to unique conditions, topographical or other, which do not allow use of the rear or side yard, the Zoning Administrator may permit such storage on another part of the lot.
+Parking shall be limited to the number of operable vehicles regularly used by members of resident families and their guests. - B. It shall be unlawful for any person or persons to live in any trailer or mobile home (except house trailers or mobile homes in residential mobile home parks), motor home, camper, boat, automobile or truck within the limits of the City of Alexandria. - C. The outside storage of any trailer, mobile home, motor home, recreational vehicle, camper boat, construction machinery (but not in residential areas, where the storage of construction machinery is prohibited), or similar type equipment shall be restricted to the rear and side yard of all lots within the City, except in cases herein provided and cases where, due to unique conditions, topographical or other, which do not allow use of the rear or side yard, the Zoning Administrator may permit such storage on another part of the lot.
 Such permission shall be granted in writing on a form supplied by the Zoning Administrator to the property owner, completed by the property owner and approved and issued by the Zoning Administrator.
-There shall be a one-time fee of Five Dollars (\$5.00) for the issuance of such permits, and a record of the permit shall be kept in the Office of the Zoning Administrator.
+There shall be a one-time fee for the issuance of such permits, and a record of the permit shall be kept in the Office of the Zoning Administrator. - D. It shall be unlawful for any person or persons to keep or park any truck (of more than one ton capacity), trailer, boat, motor home, or camper in any residential zone on any street or public way in Alexandria, Kentucky.
+It shall be unlawful to park or to keep any truck or commercial vehicle of more than one (1) ton capacity, (i.e. Ford model F-350, Chevrolet model C-30 or their equivalent) at any place or location on any

-- D. It shall be unlawful for any person or persons to keep or park any truck (of more than one ton capacity), trailer, boat, motor home, or camper in any residential zone on any street or public way in Alexandria, Kentucky.
-It shall be unlawful to park or to keep any truck or commercial vehicle of more than one (1) ton capacity, (i.e. Ford model F-350, Chevrolet model C-30 or their equivalent) at any place or location on any private property in any residential zone except in a completely enclosed garage building.
-It shall be unlawful to park, store, or keep any camper, trailer, motor home, recreational vehicle, or boat in excess of eight feet (8') tall at any place or location in any residential zone or on any residential property. - E. REAR YARD, for the purpose of this Section of the Ordinance, shall be defined as follows: The area of the lot or parcel of ground bounded by the rear building line on the main residence on the subject property, the projections of this building line to the side property lines, and extending back along the side property lines to the rear property line. - F. SIDE YARD, for the purpose of this Section of the Ordinance, shall be defined as follows: The area of a lot or parcel of ground bounded by the front and rear building lines of the main residence on the subject property, and the projections of these building lines to the two (2) side property lines. - G. Front and side yard parking shall be on an approved surface as defined herein.
+- private property in any residential zone except in a completely enclosed garage building. - E. REAR YARD, for the purpose of this Section of the Ordinance, shall be defined as follows: The area of the lot or parcel of ground bounded by the rear building line on the main residence on the subject property, the projections of this building line to the side property lines, and extending back along the side property lines to the rear property line. - F. SIDE YARD, for the purpose of this Section of the Ordinance, shall be defined as follows: The area of a lot or parcel of ground bounded by the front and rear building lines of the main residence on the subject property, and the projections of these building lines to the two (2) side property lines. - G. Front and side yard parking shall be on an approved surface as defined herein.
 Approved surfaces shall be blacktop (asphalt) with a minimum thickness of four inches (4"), or poured concrete with a minimum of four inches (4").
 The approved surface shall be equal in size to the outside dimensions of the subject vehicle or larger.
-Front yard parking may be permitted only by permit from the Zoning Administrator pursuant to Paragraph "C" above. - H. For additional parking regulations see SECTION 5 6.0.C.1.a. of the Zoning Ordinance.
+Front yard parking may be permitted only by permit from the Zoning Administrator pursuant to Paragraph "C" above. - H. For additional parking regulations see ARTICLE 5 of the Zoning Ordinance.